miguelgi266/CountryDB/README.md

-#Code to create and query a database containing country data
+#H1 Code to create and query a database containing country data
 The code in this repository is divided into three parts:
 1. download info table html from the Wikipedia pages of countries found at https://en.wikipedia.org/wiki/List_of_sovereign_states